 Despite a current Government emphasis on new-build, maintaining and improving the quality of existing housing stock remains a priority for Local Authorities.
-Inherently sustainable, working with existing stock is core to what we do within the Building Consultancy team at AHR, having ‘re-lifed’ thousands of buildings over the years.
-Andrew France reports.
+Inherently sustainable, working with existing building stock is core to what we do within the Building Consultancy team at AHR, having ‘re-lifed’ thousands of places over the years.

 There have been many shifts in the exact arrangements for maintenance work.
 The popularity of ALMOs has waned somewhat although many still exist, and of these, a good proportion have taken maintenance back in house for quality control purposes via DLOs (Direct Labour Organisations).
 Some Local Authorities have taken back complete control of their stock, whilst other LAs and ALMOs are creating hybrid arrangements.
 Whatever the scenario, the same key principles apply.

 The basis of sensible asset management will always be a Stock Condition survey, unfortunately, they have not always been produced in a way that is helpful.
 If the survey provides insufficient or the wrong kind of information it can end up languishing in a drawer, whilst too much data where it is not required can become confusing.
 So the purpose of the survey needs to be clear - and clearly briefed to an appropriate team.
 For example, many have found that sample surveys on a rolling basis are more representative than periodic surveys of an entire portfolio, and this requires one type of very broad-brush survey with fairly low levels of detail.
 When focusing down onto certain assets or estates – the sort of work we undertake at AHR – a higher level of detail is needed in order to ascertain exactly what work is required.